Skip to content

 -1 No restrictions (full access).

->= 2 Only user-level measurements allowed (default since Linux 4.6).
+>= 2 Only per-process user-level measurements allowed (default since Linux 4.6).

-e.g., profiling a not user-owned process or perf_event_paranoid value too high.
+e.g., profiling a not user-owned process or perf_event_paranoid value too high

 Setting the Perf Paranoid Value